cdwv/awesome-helm/README.md

 Plugins
 -------

-* [helm diff](https://github.com/databus23/helm-diff) - A helm plugin that shows a diff explaing what a `helm upgrade` and `helm rollback` would change.
+* [Helm Diff](https://github.com/databus23/helm-diff) - A helm plugin that shows a diff explaing what a `helm upgrade` and `helm rollback` would change.
 It can also compare two separate revisions of the release.

 Community
 ---------